Ramification in Division Fields and Sporadic Points on Modular Curves: An Application to Sporadic Points on Modular Curves

 We can also restrict sporadic points for composite level:

-\begin{theorem} Let $N>12$ be a positive integer\footnote{For $1\leq N\leq 12$, the curve $X_1(N)$ has $\QQ$-gonality 1 and hence no sporadic points.} not divisible by 6 and write $N=\prod_{i=1}^kp_i^{n_i}$ for the prime factorization.
+\begin{theorem} Let $N>12$ be a positive integer\footnote{For $1\leq N\leq 12$, the work summarized in Section \ref{previouswork} shows $X_1(N)$ has no sporadic points.} not divisible by 6 and write $N=\prod_{i=1}^kp_i^{n_i}$ for the prime factorization.
 Suppose that $E/\QQ$ has good supersingular reduction at each $p_i$, then $j(E)$ does not correspond to a sporadic point on $X_1(N)$. \end{theorem}

-\begin{proof} Corollary \ref{compositeQ} shows the degree of a minimal extension over which $E$ has a point of exact order $N$ is $\prod_{i=1}^k\left(p_i^{2n_i}-p_i^{2n_i-2}\right)$.
+\begin{proof} Corollary \ref{compositeQ} shows the degree of a minimal extension over which $E$ has a point of exact order $N$ is $\prod_{i=1}^k (p_i^{2n_i}-p_i^{2n_i-2} )$.
 If $E'$ is an elliptic curve over a number field $K$ with $j(E')=j(E)$ and $E'(K)[= ]\neq \emptyset$, then there is an extension of degree at most six over which $E'\cong E$.
-As $E$ has a point of exact order $N$ over this extension, we see $[K:\QQ]\geq \frac{1}{6}\prod_{i=1}^k\left(p_i^{2n_i}-p_i^{2n_i-2}\right)$.
+As $E$ has a point of exact order $N$ over this extension, we see $[K:\QQ]\geq \frac{1}{6}\prod_{i=1}^k (p_i^{2n_i}-p_i^{2n_i-2} )$.

 Hence

 where we simply take the two leading terms for the last inequality.

 We wish to show $[\QQ(\mathfrak{h}(P),j(E)):\QQ]\geq \frac{11N^2}{840}$.
 Hence, via \eqref{twoterms}, our problem is implied by $\frac{1}{36}N^2-\frac{1}{36}\sum_{i=1}^k \frac{N^2}{p_i^2}\geq\frac{11N^2}{840}$.
 Thus, it is enough to show